UCSC-Treehouse/lib-prep-visualization/lab_notebook/all_aml_corr_samples_20251216.md

 python scripts/matched_subsampling.py --config configs/matched_subsampling/polyA_vs_riboD_v25-01/disease.json
 ```

 `matched_subsampling.py` picks random samples for each disease in a compendia that needs to be downsampled to match the sample counts of the compendia with the fewest samples for that disease.
 The list of samples we are interested in labeling can be found in `configs/plot_data/polyA_riboD_disease_matched/filtered_ALL_AML_list.tsv`.
 Copy `matched_subsamples/polyA_riboD_disease_matched/subset_samples.tsv` to `matched_subsamples/polyA_riboD_disease_matched/all_aml_selected_samples_20251216.tsv` and manually add the additional ALL and AML samples to the list that were not included in the random sampling.
 This ensures that all highest correlated samples are included in the final plots.
+Then to keep the sample counts balanced, remove non-top 80 correlated samples from each disease group as needed.
+Below are the samples to add and remove by hand.

-Samples to add by hand:
+**Samples to add by hand:**

+ALL PolyA:
 ```
 THR24_1644_S01
 THR24_1591_S01